PM Update: Clear and cold tonight, with sunny and mild conditions continuing for Monday

 Listen to our daily D.C. forecasts: Apple Podcasts | Amazon Echo | More options

-Through Tonight: The good old 3 c’s.
-Clear, calm and cold for tonight.
+Through Tonight: The good old 3 Cs: clear, calm and cold for tonight.
 With little wind or cloud cover to speak of, temperatures will easily drop below freezing across the region.
-Lows should range from the mid 20s outside to the city to around 30 degrees downtown.
+Lows should range from the mid-20s outside to the city to around 30 degrees downtown.

 View the current weather at The Washington Post.

 Tomorrow (Monday): A rather tranquil day all things considered.
 High pressure will be close by, which means we’ve got mostly sunny skies and seasonably mild temperatures.
-Highs will top out in the mid 50s and winds will be quite light out of the southwest.
+Highs will top out in the mid-50s and winds will be quite light out of the southwest.
 Another clear and cold night tomorrow night with lows in the upper 20s to around 32 degrees.

-A “no name” U.K. Storm: The U.K. and Ireland have been naming autumn and winter storms for many years now.
-And just a week ago, Storm Barra battered Ireland and parts of the U.K. with very strong winds.
+A “no name” U.K. Storm: The United Kingdom and Ireland have been naming autumn and winter storms for many years now.
+And just a week ago, Storm Barra battered Ireland and parts of the United Kingdom with very strong winds.
 But tonight, a storm with no name is brining some pretty serious winds to parts of Ireland and Scotland.
 In some cases, stronger winds than Storm Barra brought.
 I guess the Met Office did not deem this storm worthy of a name.

 Want our 5 a.m. forecast delivered to your email inbox?
 Subscribe here.